Mazda MX-30 electric car revealed

 No prices have been given for the MX-30 yet, but the relatively small size of its battery and the absence of ultra-rapid charging capability should keep it in the same ballpark as the CX-30 SUV.
 A figure of £30,000 – before the government’s plug-in car grant has been applied – is expected at this stage.

-The Wankel rotary engine has something of a cult following, thanks to its radical approach to internal combustion.
+The Wankel rotary engine that will be used in the range extender and hybrid versions of the MX-30 has something of a cult following, thanks to its radical approach to internal combustion.
 While most engines use pistons that move up and down, a rotary engine uses triangular-shaped pistons that rotate around a central shaft.